netrisai/terraform-provider-netris/docs/resources/acl.md

 - **dstportfrom** (Number) Destination port from.
 Valid values should be in range 1-65535
 - **dstportgroup** (String) Match destination ports on a group of ports.
 Valid value name of ACL Port Group
 - **dstportto** (Number) Destination port to.
 Valid values should be in range 1-65535
 - **established** (Number) For TCP, also match reverse packets except with TCP SYN flag.
 For non-TCP, also generate a reverse rule with swapped source/destination.
-Valid values are 0 and 1.
-Default value is 1
+Valid values are `0` and `1`.
+Default value is `1`
 - **icmptype** (Number) Custom IPv4 ICMP code.
 Valid values should be in range 1-37 according to RFC 1700.
-Default value is 1
+Default value is `1`
 - **id** (String) The ID of this resource.
 - **reverse** (Boolean) For TCP, also match reverse packets except with TCP SYN flag.
 For non-TCP, also generate a reverse rule with swapped source/destination.
-Default value is true
+Default value is `true`
 - **srcportfrom** (Number) Source port from.
 Valid values should be in range 1-65535
 - **srcportgroup** (String) Match source ports on a group of ports.
 Valid value name of ACL Port Group
 - **srcportto** (Number) Source port to.
 Valid values should be in range 1-65535